srikarth/DataAnalysis/Stock Market Prediction/README.md

 ##  WAT
-Just an example of reactive data visualization server done in R reactive({}) - caches hash-map input:output, and gives cachces output if encounters same input more than onece (no need to recalulate!).
+Just an example of reactive data visualization server done in R reactive({}) - caches hash-map input:output, and gives cachces output if encounters same input more than once (no need to recalulate!).

 Server calulates forecast for a stock price and displays this to user.